PacktPublishing/Deep-Learning-with-PyTorch-Lightning/README.md

 ## Instructions and Navigations

+Most of the code is specific to the aforesaid PyTorch Lightning and Torch versions.
+Please ensure compatability by installing correct packages as defined in the technical requirements secction of the book.

 All of the code is organized into folders.
 For example, Chapter02.

 The code will look like the following: